Associate of Arts (AA): Business Degree Overview

 Get an overview of an Associate of Arts (AA) degree program in business.
 Learn about required courses, career options and possibilities for higher education in the field.

 An Associate of Arts in Business provides individuals with foundational knowledge in the business field.
 Students will participate in coursework that covers practical business information, social sciences and core content areas, such as humanities, sciences and arts.
 An associate's degree can take 18 months to two years to complete.
-Students need a high school diploma or the equivalent, and a few programs require that they have some professional business experience.
 Some programs are available through online study.

 Individuals applying to an AA in Business degree program should submit high school transcripts of GED scores.
 Some programs also require students to have previous full-time work experience in the field of business.